 - Gently pat your puppy down with a warm, dry towel and keep your puppy warm until they are completely dry.
 You can do this by keeping them in a warm room and providing them with a warm bed or blanket to lay on.

 Ideally, you should bathe your puppy monthly unless they get particularly dirty; then you might have to bathe them more frequently.
-If your pup has sensitive skin you can wait a bit longer in between bathing sessions, you can also ask your veterinarian how often they recommend giving your puppy a bath.
+If your pup has sensitive skin you can wait a bit longer in between bathing sessions, you can also ask your veterinarian how often they recommend bathing your puppy.

 Hair Cuts and Nail Clippings